-Ten months later, Howard introduced a 'motion of reconciliation' to the Commonwealth Parliament, which offered 'regret' to Indigenous peoples for harmful Australian policies of the past but no authentic apology:
+Ten months later, Howard introduced a 'motion of reconciliation' to the Commonwealth Parliament, which offered 'regret' to indigenous peoples for harmful Australian policies of the past but no authentic apology:

-e) Acknowledges that the mistreatment of many Indigenous Australians over a significant period represent the most blemished chapter in our international history;

-f) Expresses deep and sincere regret that Indigenous Australians suffered injustices under the practices of past generations, and for the hurt and trauma that many Indigenous peoples continue to feel as a consequence of those practices.
+- e) Acknowledges that the mistreatment of many indigenous Australians over a significant period represent the most blemished chapter in our international history; - f) Expresses deep and sincere regret that indigenous Australians suffered injustices under the practices of past generations, and for the hurt and trauma that many indigenous peoples continue to feel as a consequence of those practices.54

-Clearly this was not a complete apology and the language of restitution and selfdetermination was purposely omitted from this document.
-On 22 May 2000, Howard announced that a Reconciliation Square would be built as a national monument in the Parliamentary Triangle in Canberra, asserting that it would 'place the reconciliation process physically and symbolically at the heart of Australia's democratic life and institutions.'
-At this point, the symbolic politics of reconciliation had overshadowed the work of CAR as they issued their final report in December, 2000.
+Clearly, this was not a complete apology, and the language of restitution and self-determination was purposely omitted from this document.
+On 22 May 2000, Howard announced that a Reconciliation Square would be built as a national monument in the Parliamentary Triangle in Canberra, asserting that it would 'place the reconciliation process physically and symbolically at the heart of Australia's democratic life and institutions.
+At this point, Howard's empty gestures of reconciliation had overshadowed the substantive work of CAR, which issued a final report in December 2000.

 The CAR's report, entitled Reconciliation: Australia's Challenge, stressed that reconciliation was an ongoing process and put forward new national strategies that warranted restitution and renewed treaty making.
-In response to the report, Prime Minister Howard noted that his government would consider its proposals but essentially dismissed any notion of offering an apology or treaty in keeping with his previously stated positions.
-Howard also took the opportunity to promote the construction of his reconciliation monument, which was now to be known as Reconciliation Place rather than Reconciliation Square.
-Clearly, in the struggles over the politics of perception, the injustices of history were being memorialised on Australian government terms rather than on Indigenous terms.
+In response to the report, Prime Minister Howard noted that his government would consider its proposals but essentially dismissed any notion of offering an apology or treaty in keeping with his previously stated positions.57 Howard also took the opportunity to promote the construction of his reconciliation monument, which was now to be known as Reconciliation Place rather than Reconciliation Square.
+Clearly, in the struggles over the politics of perception, the injustices of history were being memorialized on Australian government terms rather than on indigenous terms.
 Consequently, CAR's final report largely disappeared from the public discourse and was no longer considered a viable means for achieving a meaningful discourse on reconciliation.

-Despite all of the language of regret and the institutionalisation of a National Sorry day, the actions of Prime Minister Howard were a clear example of a non-apology, using James' eight previously mentioned criteria.
+Despite all of the language of regret and the institutionalization of a National Sorry Day, the actions of Prime Minister Howard were a clear example of a non-apology, using James' eight previously mentioned criteria.
 It also highlighted how politically charged terms like reconciliation can easily become co-opted by government officials, who diverted the discourse away from the substantive issues of homeland return and restitution.